-Digitizing a customer journey may be as simple as building an online storefront for a mom-and-pop shop or as complex as making a cloud-based sustainability reporting tool.
+Digitalizing a customer journey may be as simple as building an online storefront for a mom-and-pop shop or as complex as innovating the education system.

-And data is the thing that allows you to gain a deeper insight into your customers and make educated strategic decisions.
+Data allows you to gain a deeper insight into your customers and make educated strategic decisions.
 This sharp focus on data and analytics is one of the main digital transformation trends in 2022.

-According to Eric Ries, most features on most products are simply dead weight.
+According to the Lean Startup author Eric Ries, most features of most products are simply dead weight.
 This happens because we make assumptions about our customers and then take big risks by building products we think they need.

 Later on, data itself can become a valuable asset that you can exchange with other companies to forge new partnerships, acquire more distribution channels, or increase revenues.